Palaquium hispidum

-Palaquium hispidum is a tree in the family Sapotaceae.
-The specific epithet hispidum means "coarsely hairy, bristly", referring to the species' twigs, buds, leaves and inflorescences which have such hair.
+Palaquium hispidum is a species of tree in the family Sapotaceae.
+The specific epithet hispidum means 'coarsely hairy, bristly', referring to the species' twigs, buds, leaves and inflorescences which have such hair.

 Description

 Palaquium hispidum grows up to 50 m tall.
 The bark is greyish white.
 Inflorescences bear up to eight flowers.
 The fruits are subglobose, up to 2.4 cm long.

 Distribution and habitat

 Palaquium hispidum is native to Sumatra, Peninsular Malaysia and Borneo.
 Its habitat is lowland mixed dipterocarp forests.

 Conservation

 Palaquium hispidum has been assessed as vulnerable on the IUCN Red List.
 The species is threatened by logging and conversion of forest land to palm oil plantations.